 · Other materials that may be useful (e.g., the assignment sheet or professor feedback) should be sent in separate messages through Navigate because the system will only allow one attachment per message.

 3) Participating in the session

 a.
-At the time of your session, access the platform through the link in the email from your consultant.
+At the time of your session, access the platform through the link in the email from Navigate.

 b.
 Make sure that your computer has microphone and speakers—a headset is best since it eliminates problems like feedback and interference.

 · Use the Chat function in Collaborate to communicate your problem to your consultant.

 · If you are unable to access Collaborate, send a message to your consultant through your appointment in the Navigate calendar.